spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - EBS storage: **150 GB**
 - Security group: **institute-ssh-only**
 - Tags: **Name = *your-username*-ci**
-- From withing the ST network, connect to your CI node using ssh
+- From withing the ST network, connect to your CI node using ssh.
+You can find your EC2 instance in the AWS console and copy the public IPv4 address, then issue this command:
-	- Find your EC2 instance on the AWS console and copy the public IPv4 address, then issue this command: `ssh ec2-user@<public-IPv4-address-for-you-ci-node>`
+  - `ssh ec2-user@<public-IPv4-address-for-you-ci-node>`

 Note: some of this may change when we move to the sandbox account.